immannan/elasticsearch/md/Lab_7.md

 **Hits**: Hits represent the total number of documents that match the user-entered input query/criteria.

 #### KQL

-**Kibana Query Language** (KQL) is a query language specifically built for Kibana that is built to simplify query usage with easy-to-use syntax, support for querying on scripted fields, and ease of migration of queries as the product evolves.
-The query syntax is similar to the Lucene query syntax that was explained in the previous sections.
-For example, in a Lucene query, `response:404 geoip.city_name:Diedorf`would search for any documents having a response of `404` or any documents having `geoip.city_name` with `Diedorf`.

 KQL doesn\'t allow spaces between expressions and the same thing would have to be written as